 - Must ensure the scene is secured. - Will ensure the preliminary investigation is completed within 48 hours of incident occurrence. - Must ensure the ITC Investigation Report has been completed (as required), with the assistance of the Project Safety Coordinator (PSC) and the worker(s) reporting the condition/incident. - To advise other workers of the applicable hazards- as required during the investigation. - To ensure that all the corrective action(s) are completed.

-• To ensure that copies of the report are distributed to the RSM, and Co-chairs of the RJHSC.
+• To ensure that copies of the report are distributed to the Safety Manager, and JHSC Co-chairs.

 Project Safety Coordinator (PSC)